MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 |Exception Paths| If an item that is selected does not contain a description.
 The zoom window displays "No item description" |
 |Other          | None |

+### 3.2 Functional Requirements
+//TODO: Add requirements here, per the template

-### 3.2.40 Share Calendar Application
+### 3.2.40 Share Calendar Feature

-User shares the application through their Facebook, Google Plus, and Twitter accounts.
-The user may also share the application through email.
+The user can share their calendar and task data through their Facebook, Google Plus, and Twitter accounts.
+The user may also share their data through email.
+In addition to this, the user will also be able to post an advertisement for the app itself on their social media.

 #### 3.2.40.1 Connect to Social Media